LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 |Tut_3|_

-**6.** In the pop up menu you can customize your image (e.g. Instance Size. recommend a minimum of m1.xlarge instance for Master, with at least 60GB disk space); select “Advanced Options”.
+**6.** In the pop up menu you can customize your image (e.g. Instance Size.
+Use a minimum of m1.xlarge instance for Master, with at least 60GB disk space); select “Advanced Options”.

 |Tut_4|_